VoiceCode/atom-voicecode/README.md

 # VoiceCode / Atom Integration Package

-This package integrates VoiceCode (voicecode.io) with Atom (atom.io).
+This package integrates VoiceCode http://voicecode.io with Atom http://atom.io

 This integration is needed because many VoiceCode voice commands are more sophisticated than simply pressing keys.
-For example, a command like "select next word".
+For example, a command like "select next curly brace".

 The integration is handled via unix sockets for communicating between Atom and VoiceCode.